-TripEnergy is a model that turns incomplete information on a personal trip into an estimation of the trip’s energy requirements.
-It is designed to work with personal vehicle trips, producing energy estimates given travel survey information such trip distance and/or duration.
-The model is capable of estimating energy requirements for a large variety of internal combustion and battery electric vehicles, and can be extended to work for a wide variety of models including bus, heavy rail and ridesharing.
+TripEnergy is a data processing methodology that turns incomplete information on vehicle travel into a predictive estimate of the energy requirements of travel.
+It is designed to work with personal vehicle trips, producing energy estimates given information such as trip distance and/or duration from a survey.
+It can also work with low-resolution vehicle trajectories reconstructed from historical traffic data or generated in a transport network simulation.
+The model is capable of estimating energy requirements for a large variety of internal combustion and battery electric vehicles, and can be extended to apply to a wide variety of vehicle types including bus, heavy rail, and ridesharing.

-TripEnergy uses a demand model and a vehicle model to estimate personal vehicle energy consumption for trips recorded in a travel survey.
-The demand model inputs travel survey data and, for each survey trip, matches a large set of possible GPS velocity histories arising from similar trips.
-This set of GPS trips spans the range of driving conditions that could be associated with that trip through realistic use.
-The demand model also produces a set of possible ambient temperatures for that trip based on the location, time of day, and day of the year on which the trip was taken.
-This set of velocity histories and temperatures is fed into the vehicle model, which converts them into a distribution of possible energy requirements of that trip.
-The vehicle model is extensively calibrated based on EPA reported test data and validated through vehicle simulation software, accounting for tractive energy consumption, conversion efficiency, and climate control auxiliary use.
+TripEnergy uses a demand model and vehicle model to estimate personal vehicle energy consumption for which only limited information is available.
+The demand model takes limited-resolution input information on a trip's characteristics and matches it with a large set of possible high-resolution velocity histories arising from similar trips.
+This set of trips spans the range of driving conditions that could be associated with that trip through realistic use.
+If ambient temperature is not supplied as an input, the demand model also produces a set of possible ambient temperatures for that trip based on the location, time of day, and day of the year on which the trip was taken.
+This set of velocity histories and temperatures is fed into the vehicle model which converts them into a distribution of possible energy requirements of that trip.
+The vehicle model is extensively calibrated based on test data and validated through vehicle simulation software, accounting for tractive energy consumption, conversion efficiency, and climate control auxiliary use.

-Additionally, TripEnergy works to simulate travel behavior and energy consumption on a large scale.
-These simulation methods evaluate a large number of possible choices for each of the hundreds of thousands of separate agents active on the transportation network at any one time.
+Additionally, TripEnergy has been integrated with a regional transport network simulation, allowing for travel behavior and energy consumption to be modeled on a large scale.
+These simulation methods evaluate a large number of possible choices for each of the hundreds of thousands of separate agents active on a transportation network at any one time.
 Such simulations allow agents to make decisions based on the costs associated with this choice set.
-This functionality provides more options to the choice sets of simulated users, including more realistic options such as driving in a less aggressive, more fuel-efficient way, or purchasing a more fuel efficient vehicle.
+The ability to estimate energy consumption in real time allows the simulation to provide more options to the choice sets of simulated users, including more realistic options such as driving in a less aggressive, more fuel-efficient way, choosing routes based on minimizing fuel costs, or purchasing a more fuel efficient vehicle.

-- TripEnergy can provide real-time feedback to users regarding the energy impacts of their choices, without expensive direct modeling.
+- Because of its unmatched computational efficiency, TripEnergy can provide real-time feedback to users regarding the energy impacts of their choices.

-- Realistic energy use component will allow for model functionality that minimizes energy use, rather than imperfect proxies such as total travel time or total vehicle miles traveled.
+- Realistic energy use predictions will allow drivers, apps, and policy makers to choose or incentivize travel choices that maximize energy efficiency and minimize pollution.
+This is in contrast to imperfect proxies such as total travel time or total vehicle miles traveled.